 - Licences and certification

 In-flight fuel management

-Private operators – you must conduct in-flight fuel management, including in-flight fuel quantity checks at regular intervals.
+Under the new rules, introduced 8 November 2018, you must conduct in-flight fuel management, including in-flight fuel quantity checks at regular intervals.

 When conducting these checks, you may discover that you would be landing at your original planned destination without sufficient fuel, that is, your fixed fuel reserve remaining.

 If this occurs, make an alternate plan to land safely with sufficient fuel at a different location than you had originally planned.
 Your new safe landing location will depend on your aircraft capabilities and the conditions.